tscanlin/developers.optimizely.com/src/content/android/faqs/index.md

 <a name="threadsafety"></a>
 #####*Q: Are LiveVariable evaluations thread-safe?*
-*A:* In production mode, all live variable values are set when Optimizely starts up.
+*A:* In production mode, all Live Variable values are set when Optimizely starts up.
 Any further access to the LiveVariable is a read-only action and is thus thread safe.

 <a name="proguard"></a>
 #####*Q: Do I need to include any ProGuard configuration rules to use the Optimizely SDK?*
-*A:* The Optimizely SDK works with the default ProGuard rules (found in SDK/tools/proguard/proguard-android.txt) with the following addendums for the GSON serialization:
+*A:* The Optimizely SDK works with the default ProGuard rules (found in SDK/tools/proguard/proguard-android.txt) with the following addenda for the GSON serialization:

 ```
 # Gson uses generic type information stored in a class file when working with fields.
 Proguard